salah5/DeepRL_framework/README.md

 ./run.sh
 ```

-(3) check the results by looking at the corresponding log file in the logs directory
+(3) check the results by looking at the corresponding log file to the experiment in the logs directory

 ### Publication ###